About the Course

 Harshita Agarwal: Harshita is the Lead Faculty for this course and is currently working at Link Legal.
 She graduated from the University of Petroleum & Energy Studies (UPES) and has been practising in Delhi since then.

 She has a rich experience working on cases ranging from insolvency to arbitration.
 While supervising interns/junior at law firms she witnessed the gap between the practical nuances of law & education imparted at colleges and therefore decided to develop a course to help fill the void.

 Sanya Arora: Sanya is the Lead Researcher and writer of this course.
-She completed her LLB (3 years) from Department of Laws, Panjab University, Chandigarh in 2018.
+She completed her LLB (3 years) from the Department of Laws, Panjab University, Chandigarh in 2018.
 She holds an Honors Degree in Political Science from Lady Shri Ram College For Women, Delhi University.
-She has experience in Civil & Commercial litigation, IPR, Consumer, Arbitration etc., and has practiced in courts across Delhi/NCR.
+She has experience in Civil & Commercial Litigation, IPR, Consumer, Arbitration etc., and has practised in courts across Delhi/NCR.